wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 </amp-youtube>
 <br /><br />

 Resources in AWS can be created and managed using several tools: manually using the AWS Management Console <strong>GUI</strong> or manually invoking on a Terminal running <strong>CLI</strong> (Command Line Interface) shell scripts or programs written to issue REST API calls.
-But many enterpise AWS users avoid using GUI and CLI and instead use an approach that provides <strong>versioning</strong> of <a href="#IaC">Configuration as Code (IaC)</a> in <strong>GitHub</strong> repositories, so you can go from dev to qa to stage to prod quickly and securely.
+But many enterpise AWS users avoid using GUI and CLI and instead use an approach that provides <strong>versioning</strong> of <a href="#IaC">Configuration as Code (IaC)</a> in <strong>GitHub</strong> repositories, so you can go from dev to qa to stage to prod more quickly and securely.

 Although AWS provides their own <strong>Cloud Formation</strong> language to describe what to provision in AWS, for <a href="#CFN">various reasons</a>, many prefer <strong>Terraform</strong>.
 Terraform files are commonly run within an automated <strong>CI/CD pipeline</strong> so that it is <a href="#Repeatable">repeatable</a>.
 Having configurations documented in GitHub enables <a href="#DriftManagement">drift detection</a> which identifies differences between what is defined versus what is actually running.